20 Horizon notation

 O Peat Organic horizon accumulated under wet conditions.
 It is saturated with water for at least 30 consecutive days in most years, or has been artificially drained.

 E Eluviated Subsurface mineral horizon that contains less organic matter and/or iron and/or clay than the horizon immediately below, as a result of downward or lateral movement.
+It is identified by having all of the following:

 2. Higher colour value or lower chroma and less well developed pedality than an underlying B horizon.